Axway/ace-golang-sdk/README.md

 # Description

-ACE SDK allowes developers to implement microservices that can be used as executable step in a choreography.
+ACE SDK allows developers to implement microservices that can be used as executable step in a choreography.

 # Service Implemenation using the SDK
 ## Implement the callback method